 The revamped 12-team Southern Championship kicks off tomorrow.
-We were set to have 13 but Eastern Shore club Nelson Eastern Suburbs withdrew from the competition Friday afternoon as well as leaving Southern Championship 1.
+The original plans were to have thirteen but Eastern Shore club Nelson Eastern Suburbs withdrew from the competition Friday afternoon.

-The league retains the previous 7 teams from last years competition and will also feature the 5 Southern NPL clubs.
+The league retains the previous seven teams from last years competition and will also feature the 5 Southern NPL clubs.

 I look forward to seeing how the league will go with this addition.